w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* identify and describe uses of different types of menus, for example to navigate across web pages, to select categories from a crowded web page, and to navigate across applications
+* identify and describe uses of different types of menus, such as navigation, fly-out, application menus, and dialogs
 * provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
 * define mouse, keyboard, and touch interactions inside menus
-* design user interfaces that support appropriate sizing of menus and menu items to fit all text in different viewports and screen configurations
+* design user interfaces that support appropriate resizing of menus and menu items to fit all text in different viewports and screen configurations
-* design user interfaces that communicate the state of menu items using distinguishable and consistent styles
+* design user interfaces that communicate the state of menus and menu items, for example in fly-out menus, using distinguishable and consistent styles
 * identify related requirements for developers to implement semantics for different menu states and properties, such as hover, focus, current, active, and visited

 #### Teaching Ideas

 Optional ideas to teach the learning outcomes:

-* Explain conventions for accessible menus, such as clear and consistent styling to convey menu behaviors and states.
+* Present different types of menus, such as navigation, fly-out, application menus, and dioalogs.
+Explain conventions for accessible menus, such as clear and consistent styling to convey menu behaviors and states.
 Introduce patterns for mouse, keyboard, and touch interaction with menus.
 * Demonstrate menu interaction using different input devices, such as keyboard, mouse, and touch.
 For example, activating a menu option by tapping, pressing the Enter key, and mouse clicking.
-Explain that defining the interactions is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.
+Explain that defining the interactions is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.
-* Show examples of menu and menu items that contain large texts.
-Explain that, when used in smaller viewports and with different screen configurations, these texts may need to wrap so that they are perceived in their entirety.
+* Show examples of navigation, fly-out, and application menu together with their menu items containing contain large texts.
+Explain that, when used in smaller viewports and with different screen configurations, these texts need to wrap so that they are perceived in their entirety.
 Explain that different languages may have different word sizes, so designers need to consider provisions for different word lengths.
 * Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Emphasize that the states of these menu items need to be communicated using visual cues as well as semantics.
-Explain that providing the visual cues is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.
+Explain that providing the visual cues is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic